 More recently I have grown to LOVE papaya.
 These days I make green smoothies, popsicles, juices with papaya (and the fiber), and yogurt for breakfast topped with papaya or just plain luscious slices as a snack.
 But, I never really liked it before, it was the fruit that had no flavor or so I thought…

-Back in 2012 I went to Puerto Rico with the fam for my step-grandparents anniversary.
+Back in 2012, I went to Puerto Rico with the fam for my step-grandparents anniversary.
 Every morning the hotel served papaya juice and promoted it at breakfast as an amazing juice to settle and soothe the stomach, cure indigestion and help acid reflux.
 It’s not the reason I fell in love with it – I fell in love with Papaya because to my surprise in a juice it tasted really good and had the bonus of healing properties!
-Once I learned that papaya could aid in the healing Acid Reflux and indigestion I went on google to find out what else this super fruit could do.
+Once I learned that papaya could aid in the healing of Acid Reflux and indigestion I went on google to find out what else this super fruit could do.
 As it turns out, quite a lot.
-That vacation changed me – I learned that Papaya is delicious in a juice, has healing properties and to NEVER go to Puerto Rico in October, because sitting on a lounge chair drinking papaya juice during rain season is not as fun as it sounds!
-At least the beta carotene in the papaya could give me a fake tan and I could come home looking like the sun scorched me.
+That vacation changed me – I learned that Papaya is delicious in a juice, has healing properties, and NEVER go to Puerto Rico in October because sitting on a lounge chair drinking papaya juice during the rainy season is not as fun as it sounds!
+At least the beta carotene in the papaya could give me a fake tan and I could come home looking like the sun-scorched me.

 Then more recently I learned that if you cut up the pieces of fresh papaya and add a slice of lime in the container during refrigeration it not only keeps it fresher, but it brings out the flavor and makes the fruit really pop in taste.
 I discovered the Papaya/lime combo at Whole Foods.
 They did it to keep it fresh, I do it to bring out the flavor.
 It’s a papaya game changer.
 You have to try it.
 Just one slice.
 That’s it!

-Before I give you this recipe I gotta tell you about the BENEFITS!
-For this recipe I used raw coconut water and papaya.
-Both have healing properties and body does a good benefits that you need to know about!
+Along with papaya, I used raw coconut water, and lime.
+Both have healing properties and the body does a good benefits that you need to know about!